andreasm80/blog.local/content/post/2023-12-26-traefik-proxy/index.md

 ## Monitoring with Prometheus and Grafana

-Another nice feature is Traefiks built in Prometheus metrics.
-These Prometheus metrics can be used as datasource in Grafana.
+Another nice feature is Traefik's built in Prometheus metrics.
+These Prometheus metrics can then be used as datasource in Grafana.
 So here is how I configured Prometheus and Grafana.

-I followed this [blog's](https://roundly-consulting.com/blog/grafana-with-prometheus-for-traefik-in-minikube) procedure to configure Traefik with Prometheus.
+I followed these two blog's [here](https://traefik.io/blog/capture-traefik-metrics-for-apps-on-kubernetes-with-prometheus/) and [here](https://roundly-consulting.com/blog/grafana-with-prometheus-for-traefik-in-minikube), used them in combination to configure Traefik with Prometheus.

 ### Prometheus